 A role is a defined set of access permissions.
-It can be used to assign the same set of permissions to a group of users.
-Role-based authorization can greatly simplify the authorization process and reduce the authorization management cost.
-Role-based authorization can be used with priority when user authorization is performed.
-Role-based authorization can greatly simplify the authorization procedure and reduce authorization management costs.
-When a user must be authorized, the owner should consider whether it would be better to use a role to authorize them.
+It assigns the same set of permissions to a group of users.
+Role-based authorization greatly simplifies the authorization process and reduces the authorization management cost.
+It must be used with priority.

-When a project is created, an admin role is automatically created with a defined set of privileges authorized to the role.
-These privileges include access to all objects within the project, management, and authorization of users and roles.
-In comparison to a project In comparison to a project owner, the admin role cannot assign admin permission to any user, set the project security configuration, or change the authentication model for the project.
+When a project is created, an admin role is automatically created with a definite privilege authorized to the role, including access to all objects within the project, management of users and roles, and authorization to users and roles.
+In comparison to a project owner, the admin role cannot assign admin permission to any user, set the project security configuration, or change the authentication model for the project.
 Permissions of the admin role cannot be modified.

 create role <rolename> --Create a role drop role <rolename> --Delete a role grant <rolename> to <username> --Grant a role to a user revoke <rolename> from <username> --Revoke a role from a user

 create role player;

 Add a user to the role